 - Works for heavy pain, inflammation, depression and several diseases

 - Complex build as many cannabinoids are mixed

 - Some extra elements can provide unusual side effects

 - Psychogenic side effects

-- Can get you dizzy or high
+- It can get you dizzy or high

-- Has strong restriction for THC
+- Has strong restrictions for THC

 - Unauthorized products can show positive signs in a drug test